We can’t wait to be back with you doing what we love best over the August Bank Holiday weekend.

 Open mic & festival fringe

 We won’t be hosting the open mic due to the enclosed nature of the venue and we’ve put our fringe events (pub sessions, dance parade and performances in town) on hold as it would be impossible for us to manage these off-site events in a covid-safe way.
+This does mean our usual free bus service to town won’t be operating but it’s only a short walk.

 Food & drink